ojitha/ojitha.github.io/_posts/2025-05-01-AWS-LLM-langchain.md

 To install the latest LangChain version 3:

-create a new environment and activate:
+Create a new environment and activate:

 ```bash
 pyenv virtualenv 3.11.10 langchain